 But black-eyes Susans actually do more than just look good.

-They repel deer and often rabbits, protecting those plants they surround.
+They repel deer and often rabbits, protecting the plants they surround.

 They also attract birds, butterflies, nectar-loving critters, and beneficial insects.